Byram gets first NHL goal, Avalanche beat Blackhawks 4-2 - WHIZ News

 QUICK COMEBACK?

-NOTES: Forward Jayson Megna was recalled from the AHL to fill MacKinnon’s spot.
+NOTES: Avalanche forward Jayson Megna was recalled from the AHL to fill MacKinnon’s spot.
 He centered the fourth line. … Chicago C Jonathan Toews played his first game since before the pandemic.
-He opted out of last season after being diagnosed with of chronic immune response syndrome. … Colorado is 17-6-3 in home openers since moving to Denver in 1995.
+He opted out of last season after being diagnosed with chronic immune response syndrome. … Colorado is 17-6-3 in home openers since moving to Denver in 1995.

 UP NEXT